 It also deals with enforcement of the Letting Agent Code of Practice.

-The Additional Support Needs Tribunals for Scotland (ASNTS)
+The Additional Support Needs jurisdiction (the ASN Tribunal)

-The ASNTS considers appeals (references) made by parents and young people against decisions of education authorities regarding the provision of educational support, and claims of discrimination because of a disability.
+The ASN Tribunal considers appeals (references) made by parents and young people against decisions of education authorities regarding the provision of educational support, and claims of discrimination because of a disability.

-There are helpful guidance documents on the website of the ASNTS.
-If you would like further help about appeals and this tribunal you may find it helpful to contact a specialist organisation, for example, Enquire.
+There are helpful guidance documents on the website of the Health & Education Chamber, Additional Support Needs jurisdiction.
+If you would like further help about appeals and this tribunal, you may find it helpful to contact a specialist organisation, for example, Enquire.
 This organisation has a helpline on 0345 123 2303.

 The Lands Tribunal for Scotland (LTS)